 If you do not have a menstrual cycle, you cannot get pregnant.
 If you try to stop your body from being able to have a menstrual cycle through what amounts to an extended starvation diet, the consequences are many but, most of all, you will permanently impact your ability to become pregnant and carry a pregnancy to full term.

 And, as an aside, the argument was made that “if you need a period to get pregnant, why do women get pregnant when they’re on birth control?”
 The answer is because most forms of birth control trick your body into not having a cycle by providing the hormones that would otherwise be plentiful if you were pregnant.
 In other words, your body behaves like it is already pregnant, thereby removing the need to shed any lining and, by extension, ends the need for the scheduled expelling of waste.
-That being said, if the hormone levels are not kept elevated consistently, as in missing a pill or not getting your shot in time, the protections fade and you are actually even more capable of becoming pregnant.
+That being said, if the hormone levels are not kept elevated consistently, as in missing a pill or not getting your shot in time (or a shot with an insufficient dosage for the size of the person it’s given to), the protections fade and you are actually even more capable of becoming pregnant.

 Can a diet higher on fresh produce and quality sources of protein erase your period?
 No. There’s some idea that the “waste” that your body is ridding itself of is waste from your diet, that the dairy or animal flesh or whatever else is what’s coming out.
 Anyone who knows basic anatomy, however, can tell you that the digestive system and the reproductive system never cross in such a way that what you eat could leave actual fleshy tissue inside the vagina.
 Most importantly, the human body has evolved to be remarkably efficient in waste treatment, management, and removal.
 These processes do not involve anything related to the reproductive system.